mongodb/docs-realm/source/includes/js-open-a-synced-realm.rst

    :ref:`Open a Synced Realm While Online <node-open-a-synced-realm-while-online>` to sync data from the server to the device.
-After that initial connection, you can open the synced {+realm+} using the methods described in the :ref:`Open a Synced Realm While Offline <node-open-a-synced-realm-while-section>` section.
+After that initial connection, you can open the synced {+realm+} using the methods described in the :ref:`Open a Synced Realm While Offline <node-open-a-synced-realm-while-offline >` section.